 Rice pudding has always been one of my favorite comfort foods, but white rice is just not that nutritious.
-For the past few years quinoa has been my favorite rice alternative, so I decided to try quinoa pudding.
+For the past few years quinoa has been one of my favorite grains (I also love oats for recipes like blueberry cheesecake German pancakes), so I decided to try quinoa pudding.

 It turned out delicious and is now one of my favorite ways to use up leftover quinoa!

 Leftover quinoa pudding has a delicious, creamy texture similar to rice pudding and a hearty, slightly sweet flavor.
-It makes a wonderful breakfast or snack!
+It makes a wonderful clean eating breakfast or snack!

 Naturally sweet – It’s sweetened with maple syrup instead of sugar which adds a delicious depth of flavor and subtle sweetness.